Definite fillings of lens spaces: Topology and the proof of Theorem

 The following concept will play a key role in proving Theorem~\ref{thm:main}. \begin{defn} A lattice $(L, Q_L)$ is {\em rigid}, if for any positive integer $N$ and any pair of lattice maps $\phi, \phi': (L, Q_L) \rightarrow (\Z^N, \langle 1\rangle^N)$, there is an automorphism $\alpha \in \aut (\Z^N)$ such that $\phi'= \alpha \circ \phi$. \end{defn}

-The relevance of this definition is that it gives a criterion for proving that for negative-definite fillings of certain 3-manifolds the intersection form is unique up to stabilisation with $\langle -1\rangle$ summands.
+The relevance of this definition is that it gives a criterion for proving that for certain 3-manifolds the intersection form of any negative-definite filling is unique up to stabilisation with $\langle -1\rangle$ summands.

-\begin{prop} If $Y$ is a rational homology sphere which bounds a smooth positive-definite 4-manifold $P$ with $H_1(P)=0$ such that the intersection form of $P$ is {\em rigid}, then for any pair of smooth negative-definite fillings $X$ and $X'$ with $b_2(X) \geq b_2(X')$, we have \end{prop}
+\begin{prop} If $Y$ is a rational homology sphere which bounds a smooth positive-definite 4-manifold $P$ with $H_1(P)=0$ such that the intersection form of $P$ is rigid, then for any pair of smooth negative-definite fillings $X$ and $X'$ with $b_2(X) \geq b_2(X')$, we have \end{prop}

-\begin{proof} The closed manifolds $W= P\cup -X$ and $W'=P\cup -X$ are smooth and positive-definite and hence diagonalizable by Donaldson's theorem.
+\begin{proof} The closed manifolds $W= P\cup -X$ and $W'=P\cup -X'$ are smooth and positive-definite and hence diagonalizable by Donaldson's theorem.
 Let $n=b_2(W)=b_2(X)+b_2(P)$ and $n'=b_2(W')= b_2(X')+b_2(P)$.
 Note that $n-n' = b_2(X) - b_2(X')$.
 Thus by Lemma~\ref{lem:orthogonal_complement} we have embeddings

 such that the orthogonal complements give us isomorphisms

 By embedding $(\Z^{n'},\langle 1 \rangle^{n'})$ in $(\Z^{n},\langle 1 \rangle^n)$ in the natural way, we further get an embedding